bonitoo-io/influxdb-csv-import/README.md

    - `--debug` prints to stderr debugging information about columns that are used to create protocol lines out of csv data rows
    - `--logCsvErrors` prints CSV data errors to stderr and continue with CSV processing
       - any error stops the processing without this option specified

-## ToDo
-1. support multiple --file flags
-1. custom number format, so that some characters can be ignored (space, comma) and some characters